Some countries are hyping 'China threat': Beijing on Quad summit | Law-Order

 - China

-China on Monday slammed the Quad grouping, saying some countries are forming ''exclusive cliques'' and “hyping'' the 'China threat' and the move is doomed to fail.
+China on Monday slammed the Quad grouping, saying a handful of countries are forming ''exclusive cliques'' and “hyping'' the 'China threat' theory and the move is doomed to fail.

 The Quad leaders at their first-in-person summit in Washington on September 25 pledged to ensure a ''free and open'' Indo-Pacific, which is also ''inclusive and resilient'', as they noted that the strategically vital region, witnessing China's growing military manoeuvring, is a bedrock of their shared security and prosperity.